Learn More and ApplyHistory (MA)

 Readmission

-If a student is dismissed from the program, he or she may be reapply through the formal application process.
+If a student is dismissed from the program, they may reapply through the formal application process.
 All students considering applying for readmission are strongly encouraged to contact the Graduate Director.

 Transfer Credit

-Upon consultation with the Graduate Director and with his or her approval, students may request that up to 12 units (three courses) of graduate credit earned in other DePaul departments or at other graduate degree-granting institutions be counted toward the MA degree.
-The Graduate Director will handle such requests on a case-by-case basis.
-In no circumstances will graduate credit be given for undergraduate coursework or for courses that have been applied toward fulfillment of another degree.
+Upon consultation with and approval of the Graduate Director, students may request that up to 12 hours (three courses) of graduate transfer credit be applied to their DePaul MA in History.
+This credit may come from courses taken in other DePaul graduate programs, or in other graduate degree-granting institutions.
+The Graduate Director, in consultation with the Graduate Committee, will handle such requests on a case-by-case basis.
+In no circumstances will graduate credit be given for undergraduate coursework or for courses that have been applied toward the fulfillment of another degree.
 Transfer grades from other institutions do not count in the calculation of the DePaul grade point average.

 Undergraduate Courses